-One of the things that has stood out during that time the UK spent in and out of lockdown was how pet ownership rose during the pandemic – with an extra 3.2 million households across the UK buying a pet from March 2020 to March 2021.
+One of the things that has stood out during the time the UK spent in and out of lockdown, was how pet ownership rose during the pandemic – with an extra 3.2 million households across the UK buying a pet from March 2020 to March 2021.

-Puppy demand drove the average cost to buy a dog up considerably, however, now four years on and we’re still in a cost-of-living crisis which is stretching peoples’ everyday budgets to their limit.
+Puppy demand increased the average cost of buying a dog considerably, however, five years on and we’re still in a cost-of-living crisis which is stretching peoples’ everyday budgets to their limit.

 With many people struggling with the costs of food and other everyday essentials, could owning a pet make a positive impact on your mental health?
-Well, a 2023 report has revealed that 94% of pet owners say that owning a pet makes them happy, with 44% going as far to say that their four-legged friend has been a lifeline during the cost of living crisis.
+A 2023 report has revealed that 94% of pet owners say that owning a pet makes them happy, with 44% going as far to say that their four-legged friend has been a lifeline during the cost-of-living crisis.

 Our methodology

-Before we get into the heart of which dog breed top’s our list for affordability, let’s talk you through what factors we’ve taken into consideration.
+Before we get into the heart of which dog breed tops our list for affordability, let’s talk you through the factors we’ve taken into consideration.

-Our list looks at the 30 most popular UK dog breeds that we insure here at TIE, we’ve then analysed the overall costs against each breed for the following factors:
+Our list looks at the 30 most popular UK dog breeds that we insure here at The Insurance Emporium, we’ve then analysed the overall costs against each breed for the following factors:

-- The annual cost to insure each breed according to our data (correct at the time of writing this: 31.01.24) – based on each breed being under 8 years of age, located in York, on a Time Limited Bronze Yearly policy with Illness & Accidents cover.
+- The annual cost to insure each breed according to our data (correct at the time of writing this: 25.03.25) – based on each breed being under 8 years of age, located in York, on a Time Limited Bronze Yearly policy with Illness & Accidents cover.
+Of course, pet insurance is optional, for further guidance take a look at our article on the importance of pet insurance.

 - Pet food costs are based on the typical weight of the breed, feeding 2% of the bodyweight per day with a mid-range dry dog food costing £3.65 per kg.

-Plus, we can’t account for whether your canine has a penchant for expensive dog food or the several dog chew toys that will inevitably be destroyed in a matter of moments from being brought home from your local pet shop.
+Plus, we can’t account for whether your canine has a penchant for expensive dog food, or for the several dog chew toys that will inevitably end up being destroyed within minutes of being brought home from your local pet shop.

 The cheapest dog breeds in the UK

-Topping our list of the most affordable dog breeds is the small but mighty Jack Russell Terrier.
-It’s the cheapest on our top 30 to buy and relatively inexpensive to look after, costing around £16 a month to feed.
+Topping our list of the most affordable dog breeds is the small but mighty Jack Russell Terrier Cross.
+Examples of a Jack Russell Terrier Cross includes Jack-a-Poo (Jack Russell x Poodle), Jack-a-Pug (Jack Russell x Pug), or Jackshund (Jack Russell x Dachshund) to name a few.
+It’s the cheapest on our top 30 to buy, and relatively inexpensive to look after, costing around £16 a month to feed.
+The same applied to its pedigree equivalent – which came in at number two with the average purchase price slightly higher than the cross.

-In at number two is the Yorkshire Terrier – while it’s not the cheapest to buy its small stature means it is one of the cheaper breeds to feed, as long as you’re not the type of pet parent to feed your beloved pooch only the finest dog food that is.
+In at number three is the Yorkshire Terrier – while it’s not the cheapest to buy its small stature means it is one of the cheaper breeds to feed, at approx. £7 per month, as long as you’re not the type of pet parent to feed your beloved pooch only the finest dog food there is.

 The most expensive dog breeds in the UK